Jacastro619/readme-generator/README.md

 ## Installation

 Assuming the user cloned this repository onto their local machine, open the index.js file.
 For installation, make sure node.js is installed.
+Run the 'npm install' command in terminal to install dependencies.
 Then, in the terminal run 'node index.js'.

 ## Usage